Common Law Relationships

 - Their social life as a couple — Do they have shared friends?
 Do they regularly vacation together?
 Do they attend social functions and present themselves as a couple to the public?

-These aren't the only factors the Court may consider, but they can give you a good guideline for how it might view your relationship if you ever end up in a familial dispute.
+These aren't the only factors the Court may consider following a common law separation, but they can give you a good guideline for how it might view your relationship if you ever end up in a familial dispute.

 What Happens If My Common Law Relationship Ends?

-If you split up, the law expects you to divide family assets (and any appreciation on excluded assets) fairly in your separation agreement, just like married couples who divorce.
+If you split up, the law expects you to divide family assets (and any appreciation on excluded assets) fairly after your common law separation, just like married couples who divorce.
 You may also qualify for spousal support if you make a claim within a certain time frame, and you could seek inheritance if your partner dies without a will or clear estate plan.

-What you can do to protect separate assets and property depends in part on your current circumstances:
+What you can do to protect separate assets and property after a common law separation depends in part on your current circumstances:

-- If a breakup seems imminent, you should speak with a family lawyer soon about your options for negotiating a separation agreement.
-At Westside, we have extensive experience helping unmarried spouses protect individual investments and property while simultaneously seeking effective solutions in an efficient manner.
+- If a breakup seems imminent, you should speak with a common law separation lawyer soon about your options for negotiating a separation agreement.
+At Westside Family Law, we have extensive experience helping common law spouses protect individual investments and property while simultaneously seeking effective solutions in an efficient manner.

 - If you are considering moving in together or purchasing a home together, you need a cohabitation agreement.
 This contract spells out how you and your partner would divide up your assets, property and debt if you split up in the future.
 It can also include your agreements regarding spousal support and preferences for dispute resolution (e.g., you can agree to use mediation should a dispute arise).